Tiryaki Hasan Pasha: Biography

 He was one of the attendants of Prince (Şehzade) Murad when Murad was the governor of Manisa.
 After Murad became sultan (Murad III), Hasan was promoted to provincial governor.
 After a short time, he was sent to Szigetvár as a governor and served as the Beylerbey of Bosnia in 1594.
 He participated in the Vaç Expedition in October 1595.
-In a battle in Wallachia, when those around him retreated, Tiryaki Hasan Pasha were said rode his horse alone and prevented the battlefield completely overrun by the enemies.
+In a battle in Wallachia, when those around him retreated, Tiryaki Hasan Pasha is said to have ridden horse alone and prevented the battlefield from being completely overrun by the enemies.
 Tiryaki also became a somewhat "father figure" towards Transivalnian prince Gabriel Bethlen.

-In 1600 during Long Turkish War, the Ottoman army occupied Kanije (modern Nagykanizsa in southwest Hungary). the fortress fell to Tiryaki Hasan Pasha after he Siege of Nagykanizsa (1600) it and its commander, Georg Paradeiser, surrendered through his message to Damat İbrahim Pasha.
-Tiryaki Hasan Pasha then garrisoned the city with 7,000 men.
+In 1600, during Long Turkish War, the Ottoman army occupied Kanije (modern Nagykanizsa in southwest Hungary). the fortress fell to Tiryaki Hasan Pasha after he besieged it.
+Its commander, Georg Paradeiser, surrendered through his message to Damat İbrahim Pasha.
+Tiryaki Hasan Pasha then garrisoned the city with 7,000-9,000 men.

-However, in the next year, Ferdinand II tried to regain the fort, with an army of 100,000, the siege of Nagykanizsa began on 9 September 1601.
+However, in the next year, Ferdinand II tried to recapture the fort, with an army of 100,000, with the siege of Nagykanizsa that began on 9 September 1601.
 During the siege and frequent clashes, the Austrians lost 30,000 men.
-According to the Ottoman record of Nagykanzisa Gazavatname (Nagykanzisa campaign narrative), Tiryaki Hasan Pasha command his deputy, Kara ömer Agha to let some enemy prisoners escape and melded into enemy forces of "a hundred and fifty bandur, and a five hundred Hungarian cavalry troopers" which present in Nagykanizsa.
-Hasan then instructed Kara ömer to ensure the prisoners hear the soldiers speak in Hungarian.
-Paul Stock suggested that this are indication there are Hungarian convert to Islam within the soldiers under Hasan.
-The "escaped prisoners" then spread information that the Ottomans has conducted a secret alliance with the Hungarian and Croatian elements within Habsburg army.
-This narrative record about Tiryaki Hasan Pasha conduct were considered a Counterintelligence tactic employed by him to sow discord among the enemy ranks.
-The effort of Tiryaki to sow distrust among the christian forces resulted in portions of Hungarian army abandoned their Austrian ally.
+According to the Ottoman record of Nagykanizsa Gazavatname (Nagykanizsa campaign narrative), Tiryaki Hasan Pasha commanded his deputy, Kara Ömer Agha to let some enemy prisoners escape and blend into enemy forces of "a hundred and fifty bandur, and a five hundred Hungarian cavalry troopers" which were present in Nagykanizsa.
+Hasan then instructed Kara Ömer to ensure the prisoners hear the soldiers speak in Hungarian.
+Paul Stock suggested that this was an indication that there were Hungarian convert to Islam among the soldiers under Hasan.
+The "escaped prisoners" then spread information that the Ottomans had forged a secret alliance with the Hungarian and Croatian elements within Habsburg army.
+Tiryaki Hasan Pasha used counterintelligence tactics to sow discord among the enemy ranks and to boost his own troops' morale.
+These efforts turned his enemies against each other, and detachments of the Hungarian army abandoned their Austrian allies on the battlefield.
+He also tricked Ferdinand into believing that he had no cannons, and when the Austrians came under cannon fire, they mistakenly believed that a rescue force had arrived.

-In October, Ferdinand had to end the skirmish temporarily because of the coming winter and resorted to construct winter encampments around the fort to continue the siege. until on 18 November 1601, Hasan Pasha organized a surprise charge that totally rout the army of Ferdinand.
-The skillful hidden movements of one hundred cannons during the defense and the concealing of his main cavalry until the last time were became the success of Tiryaki in defense of Kanije against massive army. the Austrian army was driven back and 47 Austrian cannon were acquired.
-For the next 89 years Kanije was an Ottoman fort.
+In October, Ferdinand had to end the skirmish temporarily because of the coming winter and resorted to constructing winter encampments around the fort to continue the siege until, on 18 November 1601, Hasan Pasha organized a surprise charge that routed Ferdinand's army.
+The skillful hidden movements of one hundred cannons during the defense and the concealing of his main cavalry until the last moment led to Tiryaki's successful defense of Kanije against a larger Austrian force.
+The Austrian army was driven back and 47 Austrian cannons were captured.
+For the next 89 years Kanije remained an Ottoman fort.